Precisionmindlab/Intention-to-use-AI-Based-Precision-Mental-Health-Technologies/README.md

 ## 🧪 Methodological Notes
 - The dataset corresponds to the version used in the empirical analyses reported in the manuscript.
-- Composite measures were derived from **confirmatory factor analyses (CFA)** conducted on the original scale items.
+- Composite measures were derived from confirmatory factor analyses conducted on the original scale items.
 - No directly identifiable personal information is included.

 ---